hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 #### 7.3.2 Examples of Closure

 Okay, then, how can we invoke a function in a way that lets it access something that isn't in scope?
 Recall that, in JavaScript, functions are first-class objects.
 We can assign them to variables, pass them as function arguments, and use them as function return values.
-That means that we don't have to execute a function in the same scope in which we defined it; we can call it from a completely different part of the program.
+That means that *we don't have to execute a function in the same scope in which we defined it*; we can call it from a completely different part of the program.

+#### 7.3.2.1 Example 1

 This is easiest to see with a higher-order function that returns a function object.
 For instance:

 ```js
 function foo() {